darwinia-network/docs/docs/evm/governance.md

 OpenGov defines different referendum tracks determined by origin, which are completely independent of each other.

+!!! note
-> 💡 Track: Origin-specific proposal processing pipeline.
+    Track: Origin-specific proposal processing pipeline.
 Tracks are specific to Origin.
 The number of referendums that can be conducted simultaneously on tracks of different origins is different.
 Tracks of the Root Origin can only conduct one referendum at a time.
 Proposals in different tracks can be processed together with proposals in other tracks.

 In OpenGov, multiple referendums can take place simultaneously (on different tracks) and anyone can initiate a referendum at any time, and there is no longer a launch period in which a proposal must gain support before entering the public voting stage when submitting a proposal.